TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 .. hint::
-   Make sure you don't mix up your underscores and dashes otherwise composer will not find your site-package extension.
+   Make sure you don't mix up your underscores and dashes otherwise Composer will not find your site-package extension.

 .. _extension-manager-configuration: